Archs/pixi/README.md

 ## Install

 We use gopkg.in for imports in order to provide different versions of the library that you can count on not to change.
 The .v## at the end of the import specifies the Pixi.js major version.
-For example, v20 will wraps version 2.0.x, v21 would wrap version 2.1.x.
+For example, v20 wraps version 2.0.x and v21 would wrap version 2.1.x.

 ```bash
 go get gopkg.in/ajhager/pixi.v20